ScorpiusDraconis83/rjmccall.github.io/_posts/2017-10-31-Types-and-Objects.md

 title: C types and objects
 ---

+This post is most meant as a common background for other posts.

 Most types in C are what are called *complete object types*, which is to say, they define a set of expressible values.
+Not all types do!

 For example, ``int`` is a type which can express a certain range of positive and negative integers, and ``struct int_pair`` is a type which can express